modular-css

 /.string(...)

 calls have resolved their returned promises will return a rejected promise.
-See usage for an example of correct usage.
+See JS Api - usage for an example of correct usage.

 Remove files from the Processor